Farm Animals Names in Spanish

 For instance, cows give us milk, meat, and leather.
 Horses provide us with transportation while hens give us eggs.

 Although there may not be farms where children live, lesson planning can make it aware for children to realize what a farm is.
 You can teach about farms with pictures, books, stories, songs, and learning activities.
+Hence, any preschool curriculum often will include a theme on farm animals or farms.

 The possibilities are endless when you want to incorporate farm animals in your lessons.
 Keeping it simple and short, a lesson can bring wonders to preschoolers.